Software-Development-Mastermind/vs-code-shortcut-call/README.md

 <hr>

 ## Challenge #8
-Goal: Find symbol in a long file and modify
+_Goal: Find symbol in a long file and modify_

+Steps:
+ 1. Close all existing files on in Visual Studio Code
+ 2.
+ 3.
+ 4. Create a new commit by running `git add --all` by `git commit -m "new commit"`
+ 5. Close terminal window

 <div style="align-text: center">
   <img src="images/challenge-8.png">